Pranav160702/SMART-AGRICULTURE-WEB-APPLICATION/README.md

 # Agriculture Portal

-- Agriculture Portal is a machine learning-based project designed to provide predictions and recommendations for farmers.
-The system uses different algorithms to predict crops, recommend fertilizers, and provide rainfall and yield predictions to help farmers make informed decisions about their crops.
+The Agriculture Portal is a machine learning-powered platform developed to support farmers with data-driven predictions and actionable insights.
+Key features include:

+- Crop and Fertilizer Recommendations: Predicts optimal crops and suggests fertilizers tailored to specific conditions, helping farmers maximize yield.
+- Disease Detection: Identifies potential crop diseases early, assisting in proactive management and treatment.
+ Rainfall and Yield Forecasting: Provides rainfall and yield predictions to aid in planning and resource allocation.
-- IT also has direct crop sales to customer with real payment interface using Stripe API.
+- Direct Crop Sales: Facilitates direct crop sales to customers through a secure payment gateway powered by Stripe API.
-- Other supporting features are Chatbot using OPENAI's gpt-3.5-turbo model, Weather Forecast upto 4 days using Weather API, Agriculture realetd news using News API.
+- Additional Resources:
+  - A chatbot powered by OpenAI’s GPT-3.5-turbo model for on-demand assistance.
+  - A 4-day weather forecast powered by a Weather API to help with daily planning.
+  - Real-time agriculture news provided via the News API.
+This comprehensive portal empowers farmers to make well-informed decisions, optimize crop health, and expand market access.

 ## Pre Requisites
 ### Get Below API Keys